Tulip Festival Poster Artists

 1991

-by: Larry Larson
+Artist: Larry Larson

-Year two of the trilogy.
+Year two of Larry Larson’s trilogy.

 1989

-by: Donald Smith
+Artist: Donald Smith

 This fanciful graphic rendition was a favorite at the beginning of the festival.